peteroupc/encoding/docs/PeterO.Text.CharacterReader.md

  * <i>stream</i>: A readable byte stream.

- * <i>mode</i>: The method to use when detecting encodings other than UTF-8 in the byte stream.
-This usually involves checking whether the stream begins with a byte-order mark (BOM, U+FEFF) or a non-zero basic code point (NZB, U+0001 to U+007F) before reading the rest of the stream.
-This value can be one of the following:
+ * <i>mode</i>: The method to use when detecting encodings other than UTF-8 in the byte tream.
+This usually involves checking whether the stream begins with a yte-order mark (BOM, U+FEFF) or a non-zero basic code point (NZB, U+0001 o U+007F) before reading the rest of the stream.
+This value can be one of he following:

  * 0: UTF-8 only.

  * 1: Detect UTF-16 using BOM or NZB, otherwise UTF-8.

  * 2: Detect UTF-16/UTF-32 using BOM or NZB, otherwise UTF-8.
-(Tries to detect UTF-32 first.)
+(Tries to etect UTF-32 first.)

  * 3: Detect UTF-16 using BOM, otherwise UTF-8.

  * 4: Detect UTF-16/UTF-32 using BOM, otherwise UTF-8.
-(Tries to detect UTF-32 first.)
+(Tries to detect TF-32 first.)

 .

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter  <i>stream</i>
 is null.

 ### CharacterReader Constructor